Andrei Tudor: Career

-Tudor debuted his literary career in 1927 with a translation of French poet Francis Jammes.
 His first the poem, Trupește, was printed in 1928.
 Tudor's poetry and prose appeared in avant-garde publications.
 Several newspapers and periodicals regularly printed his musical, theatre and cinema reviews.
 In 1935 his first and only poetry volume, Love 1926, was awarded the poetry prize by Fundația Pentru Literatură și Artă "Regele Carol II".
 It was published in 1937.
-Along with other members of the Criterion group, Tudor was closely associated with, the now defunct, Pro-Arte music conservatory.